Faisal-pixel/Issues-and-Resolutions-Javascript/issues_and_resolution.md

     4. Figuring out how to style devextreme datagrid to my taste.
     5. Error anytime I create a remote repository with a readme and try to push from an existing local repository.

-### Bug: Figuring out how to add the toggle button in the Create New Bidder form under the service categories, and also updating it in the state.
+### Issue: Figuring out how to add the toggle button in the Create New Bidder form under the service categories, and also updating it in the state.

 ### Solution: So I installed all fontawesome dependies and imported them.
 I also increased using tailwind "text".
 To update the state I gave the icon a data-icon-name attribute and set it to the name it represent in the state.
 For instance "data-icon-name="insurance".
 Since their initial value is a boolean and it is set to false, I used that to check for whether the toggle is on or off using ternary operation.
 The fontawesome icon has two state, faToggleOn and faToggleOff.
 Then I created a helper function handleToggleOnClick(e, "serviceCategories") which receives the event and then the category in the form.
 Did this because of the way my state is structured.